JellyMoon26/Automatik/README.md

-# SH-Library
+# Automatik

-Sh library is a library for the scripts shell for unix.
+Automatik is a library for the scripts shell for unix.